rustnew/rustnew/README.md

 ## About

-I'm a **systems-first AI engineer** and a **Master's student in Data Science and Artificial Intelligence**.
+I'm a **systems-first AI engineer**.
 Instead of focusing only on models, I focus on what makes them run efficiently in production: distributed GPU orchestration, KV-cache routing, compiler-level cost prediction, and low-level Rust performance.

+- 🎓 **Bachelor's degree in Artificial Intelligence**, currently completing a **Master's in Data Science & Artificial Intelligence**
 - 🦀 **4+ production-grade Rust systems** shipped — from Kubernetes controllers to CNNs, with zero Python runtime dependency
 - ⚙️ Building **sovereign MLOps infrastructure** (vLLM, LMCache, llm-d, K8s) to run LLMs efficiently on mid-tier GPU hardware
 - 🧮 Building **NEURAX**, a static analytical compiler that predicts FLOPs/VRAM/cost of any neural net before it loads
 - 🔎 Open to **MLOps / Platform / Rust backend engineering roles** and infrastructure consulting
-- 🎓 **Master's student in Data Science and AI** — bridging the gap between academic research and industrial-scale AI systems

 ---